-Of particular interest to me is how states and publics managed the concept of terrorism – a new threat to domestic and global security in an era of increasing communication and travel possibilities.
-I look at how governments, corporations, and activist groups sought to understand, regulate, and prevent this concept, and in turn shifted their stance on related issues of criminal justice, supranational organizations, and international law.
+Of particular interest to me is how states managed international terrorism – a new threat to domestic and global security in an era of increasing communication and travel possibilities.
+I look at how governments sought to understand, regulate, and prevent this danger, and in turn shifted their stance on related issues of criminal justice, supranational organizations, and international law.

 I have a Master of Arts in Early Modern and Modern History from Eberhard Karls University, Tuebingen, Germany.